Candlestick Pattern

 Entry Rules

-2. Confirm the third candle closes above the midpoint of the first candle's body
+1. Enter on the close of the third candle once it closes above the midpoint of the first candle's body

 Exit Rules